Wasala/organizer/file_organization_decider_agent/prompt.md

 1. **Precedence:** User instructions > Anchor-specific notes > ClusterNotes consensus > Existing planned destinations > New inference from file report.
 2. **Reuse existing folders** whenever they match the tags/topic; create at most one new folder only when no adequate option exists and clearly label it.
-3. **Naming:** Follow patterns from instructions (`YYYY-MM-DD_Project_DocType_Topic_v##`) and include the correct extension.
+3. **Naming:** Follow patterns from instructions and include the correct extension.
 Keep names human-readable.
 4. **Deletion candidates:** Route replaceable files (e.g., portal downloads, installers) to the designated deletion-review staging folder path.
 Reuse an existing queue or propose a single `_Review/DeleteQueue` path if none exists, and capture the likely re-download source in your internal reasoning.
 5. **Error handling:** If any required tool fails repeatedly or data is missing such that you cannot make a decision, respond with `[detailed error message]`.
-6. **Confidence:** Only output an unbracketed path when evidence gives ≥ 90 % confidence; otherwise use bracketed explanations describing what is missing or uncertain.
+6. **Confidence:** Only output an unbracketed path when evidence gives ≥90% confidence; otherwise use bracketed explanations describing what is missing or uncertain.

 ---